scrapoxy/scrapoxy/packages/website/intro/ui.md

 Upon opening the connector, Scrapoxy provides the following options:
 1. **Update**: Modify the connector with new settings;
 2. **Validate**: Confirm the validity of the connector configuration.
-Particularly useful for cloud providers, as Scrapoxy checks for the existence of the template image;
+Particularly useful for datacenter providers, as Scrapoxy checks for the existence of the template image;
 3. **Delete**: Remove the connector only if the project's status is OFF.

 ::: info